mouseless/json-concepts/spec/02-quantifiers/01-exactly-one.md

 Because it is missing a `parameter`.
 Validation should give an error containing the missing concept name;

-`ERROR: 'greeting.service.json' is not valid, 'parameter' concept is missing.`
+`ERROR: 'greeting.service.json' is not valid, 'parameter' is missing.`

 ## Missing More Than One Concept